 King Arthur as a knight, in armour, on horseback, is a creation of Chretien de Troyes , written around 1170 AD and purely romantic.
 In other words Camelot was not presented as an historical, but as a fictional location, using as inspiration that earlier writers had written, and he certainly was not presenting his work as original "scholarship".
 Chretien de Troyes is the man that created Camelot, Lancelot, and the Holy Grail.

 In the era of King Arthur, life for the people was in barter-based economy, based on agriculture.
 There was only a small amount of trade with continental Europe, but items, such as clothing, were manufactured in Britain.
 The typical dress of native Britons was a tunic and trousers.
-Houses were of wood and thatch, with a central hall that was the social centre of the community.
+Houses were of wood and thatch, with a central hall that was the

 King Arthur almost certainly was idealised, a myth, a legend not a historical fact.
 The historical facts that might point to a "real" figure are few and far between, but it does not stop you admiring " the once and future king".